Gaps labeling theorem for the Bubble-diamond self-similar graphs: Connection to the compact and non compact fractal cases

-Our goal in this section is to show that the gap structure described in Section~\ref{sec-spectralDeci} has an analogue for $\sigma(\Delta)$.
-Evidently the definition of a gap cannot be the same: the spectrum is discrete, so it must omit open intervals.
-The ``correct'' definition, proposed by Strichartz~\cite{MR2150883}, is that there must be a sequence of omitted intervals of size comparable to the nearby eigenvalues.
+Our goal in this subsection is to show that the gap structure described in Section~\ref{sec-spectralDeci} has an analogue for $\sigma(\Delta_K)$.
+Evidently the definition of a gap cannot be the same: for the fractal the spectrum is discrete, so the fact that it omits open intervals is trivial.
+The ``correct'' definition, proposed by Strichartz~\cite{StrichartzGaps}, is that there must be a sequence of omitted intervals of size comparable to the nearby eigenvalues.
+Note that although~\cite{HareTeplyaev2012} proves the existence of gaps, here we present an explicit computation of the entire spectrum, including the gaps, on our class of examples.

-\begin{definition} If $\lambda_n$ is the sequence of eigenvalues of a non-positive definite self-adjoint operator with compact resolvent, we say that the spectrum has gaps (or sequences of gaps) if there is a sequence $N_m$ with the property that the gap label $\inf_m\bigl(\frac{\lambda_{N_m+1}}{\lambda_{N_m}} -1\bigr)$ is bounded away from zero.
+\begin{definition} If $\lambda_n$ is the sequence of eigenvalues of a non-positive definite self-adjoint operator with compact resolvent, we say that the spectrum has gaps, or a sequence of exponentially large gaps, if there is a sequence $N_m$ with the property that the gap label $\inf_m\bigl(\frac{\lambda_{N_m+1}}{\lambda_{N_m}} -1\bigr)$ is bounded away from zero.
 The corresponding sequence of gaps consists of the intervals between $\lambda_{N_m}$ and $\lambda_{N_m+1}$. \end{definition}

-Now we give a description of the spectrum of $\Delta$ using the spectral decimation techniques of Section~\ref{sec-spectralDeci}.
-We know that for $z_{l-1}$ an eigenvalue of $\Delta_{l-1}$ we can extend the corresponding eigenfunction $f_{l-1}$ to $G_l$ in such a manner that we obtain an eigenfunction $f_l$ of $\Delta_l$ with eigenvalue $z_l$ chosen from $\{S_{b,j}(z): j=0,1,2\}$ (recall these maps are the inverse branches of $R_b$).
+Now we give a description of the spectrum of $\Delta_K$ using the spectral decimation techniques of Section~\ref{sec-spectralDeci}.
+We know that for $z_{l-1}$ an eigenvalue of $\Delta_{l-1}$ we can extend the corresponding eigenfunction $f_{l-1}$ to $G_l$ in such a manner that we obtain an eigenfunction $f_l$ of $\Delta_l$ with eigenvalue $z_l$ chosen from $\{S_{b,j}(z): j=0,1,2\}$, where we recall these maps are the inverse branches of $R_b$.
 Thus $E_l(f_l,g)=-z_l\langle f_l,g\rangle_l$ for each $l$ and any continuous $g$ on $K$.
-Renormalizing by the energy and mass scalings we have
+Re-writing this to incorporate the energy and mass renormalization scalings we have